Conversion rate is the indicator of your app’s effectiveness in the market and can guide you towards your goal.

 A successful app design makes decision-making easy for the users and directs them towards the desired outcome.
 A Call-To-Action (CTA) button is a vital tool for increasing the chances of reaching your app’s goal, whether it is promoting information, or sales.

-CTA buttons have been found not only crucial for redirecting traffic on the desired landing page, but also helps apps in improving app conversion rate.
+CTA buttons have been found not only crucial for redirecting traffic on the desired landing page but also help apps in improving app conversion rate.
 SAP found that their conversion rate was boosted by 32.4% via their CTAs.
 Another survey indicates that 83%-93% of traffic on each page is generated via interlinks and CTA buttons.